shubham-ralli/Template-Tracker/README.md

 # Template Tracker

-**Template Tracker** is a simple WordPress plugin that allows you to filter and view posts and pages based on their templates, post statuses, authors, categories, and date ranges directly from the WordPress dashboard.
+**Template Tracker** is a simple WordPress plugin that allows you to filter and view posts and pages based on their templates, post statuses, authors, and date ranges directly from the WordPress dashboard.
 It provides a user-friendly interface with options to export filtered data as a CSV file for offline access.

 ## Features